-Groups across the world will deliver the IPCC’s report directly to decision-makers who are supporting the fossil fuel industry.
+Groups across the world are delivering the IPCC’s report directly to decision-makers who are supporting the fossil fuel industry.

 How you deliver the report is up to you: from simply printing a copy and hand delivering it to your target, to human signs and banner drops — whatever gets the message across.